 This knife comes with either a plastic or wooden handle and while we tested the plastic handle version, the wooden handle is easier to find

-Baladeo Papagayo Knife closed in a large male hand
+Baladeo Papagayo Knife (Plastic handle) closed in a large male hand

 Push across to close the blade

 This review was done with product supplied by the Australian distributor of Baladeo Knives